 Nature of Comment received during Feedback Type of Change (If Any) Change Made (including Paragraph reference) Reasoning and comments however it is not considered prudent to include an explicit statement.
 3.1 - changes needed .
 Perhaps 'website, or may be obtained on request' Amendment Paragraph 3.1 amended to read "The complaint form can be downloaded from the authority's website, or may be obtained on request by telephoning the Monitoring Officer, on 01427 676509.
 Better Phrasing 3.2 'We 'is who? - do we need to clarify?
-Durther suggested Remove 'At is point in time'.
-Replace with 'The person complained about will be supplied with a copy of your complaint form at the same time.'
-3.2 the penultimate sentence needs the following addition for clarityfor information only and on a confidential basis.
-Amendment Paragraph 3.2 all references to "We" have been amended to the Monitoring Officer. "at this point in time" removed and replaced with wording suggested Additional wording added to penultimate sentence as requested.
-The words "copy of the complaint" have been replaced with "a copy of the acknowledgement letter" Clarity Ownership Better Phrasing To reflect working practises, this was misleading.
+Amendment Paragraph 3.2 • all references to "We" have been Clarity Further suggested Remove 'At this point in time'.
+Replace with 'The person complained about will be supplied with a copy of your complaint form at the same time.' amended to the Monitoring Officer. "at this point in time" removed and replaced with wording suggested Additional wording added to penultimate sentence as requested.
+The words "copy of the complaint" Ownership Better Phrasing 3.2 the penultimate sentence needs the following addition for clarityfor information only and on a confidential basis. have been replaced with "a copy of the acknowledgement letter" To reflect working practises, this was misleading.
 4.1 this section states that the MO may also inform the Parish Council.
 However, in 3.2, Deletion Paragraph 4.1 • "may also inform the Parish Council of your complaint and" have been Clarity

-Nature of Comment received during Feedback Type of Change (If Any) Change Made (including Paragraph reference) Reasoning and comments he has already sent a copy to the Parish Clerk. - tidy up / decide which "removed as this was covered earlier in the procedure. "and or the Local Ward Members(s)" has been removed Ward Member engagement in the process has been addressed by the amendments suggested (detailed in Role of the Ward Members in Parish Council complaints section) complaints should be time mited ie you cannot make a mplaint 3 years after the event, it was suggested this should be 1 month Addition Add to the introduction section: - Complaints which relate to an allegation that took place more than 6 months ago will not be accepted, unless in the view of the Monitoring Officer, if proven, they would result in significant breaches of the Code.
+Nature of Comment received during Feedback Type of Change (If Any) Change Made (including Paragraph reference) Reasoning and comments he has already sent a copy to the Parish Clerk. - tidy up / decide which "removed as this was covered earlier in the procedure. "and or the Local Ward Members(s)" has been removed Ward Member engagement in the process has been addressed by the amendments suggested (detailed in Role of the Ward Members in Parish Council complaints section) Complaints should be time limited ie you cannot make a complaint 3 years after the event, it was suggested this should be 1 month Addition Add to the introduction section: - Complaints which relate to an allegation that took place more than 6 months ago will not be accepted, unless in the view of the Monitoring Officer, if proven, they would result in significant breaches of the Code.
 1 month was considered too tight.
 6 months seems more reasonable.
 The suggested amendment has left some leeway for the most serious allegations to be looked at even after this date.